-JANE MORRISON is a painter and portrait artist.
-Her work is influenced by the years she lived and worked on the Greek Island of Mykonos.
-Her murals, seascapes, and portraits of the local people hang in the pensions and harbor cafes.
-Jane also draws caricatures at country fairs and other special events.
+JANE MORRISON is a painter, portrait and caricature artist.
+She also works with various mixed media.
+Her art is influenced by the years she traveled abroad and lived in the Greek Islands.
+Her murals, seascapes, and portraits of the villagers hang in the harbor cafes.

-I've heard it said, that the two most important things in life are love and work.
-For me, both these things began at home.
-I sketched my family, our house shaded by apples trees, and the rose-colored sunsets I could see from my room.
-All of life a magnificent work of art that I sought to capture in brilliant colors.
+I've heard it said that the two most important things in life are love and work.
+For me, both of these things began at home.
+As a child, I painted pictures of my family and our home, shaded by apple trees and rose colored sunsets over the sea.
+All of life was a magnificent work of art that I sought to capture in brilliant colors.